-We evaluated replacing the standard efficiency packaged air conditioning unit with a high efficiency packaged air conditioning unit.
+Replace standard efficiency packaged air conditioning units with high efficiency packaged air conditioning units.
 The magnitude of energy savings for this measure depends on the relative efficiency of the older unit versus the new high efficiency unit, the average cooling and heating load, and the estimated annual operating hours.